vektorlab/slacksocket/docs/slacksocket.md

 ## get_event

 Return event object in the order received or block until an event is received and return it.

+**Params**:

+* type (str): A slack event type to filter by.
+Default 'all' returns all slack events.
+See https://api.slack.com/events for a listing of valid event types.

 **Returns** (obj): SlackEvent object